sara-nl/sdrdocs/source/Pages/basic-usage.md

 - **Data organisation**
 	If you want your research data to be easily traced and interpreted, the folder structure and the file names used for the data files should be logical.
 Its also a good practice to note the file naming and its meaning in a readme.txt file.
  - **Data anonymization**
-Before you upload the files you should check whether they contain privacy-sensitive information within the meaning of the [Dutch Personal Data Protection Act] (http://www.coe.int/t/dghl/standardsetting/dataprotection/national%20laws/NL_DP_LAW.pdf).
+Before you upload the files you should check whether they contain privacy-sensitive information within the meaning of the [Dutch Personal Data Protection Act](http://www.coe.int/t/dghl/standardsetting/dataprotection/national%20laws/NL_DP_LAW.pdf).
 If you give access to the data, they must be completely anonimyzed.
 ## Depositing data To deposite data, you should login as a registered user.
 In the main page click on "Deposit now".
 Depositing data in Repository service is a 6 step process.